 The malva family includes cotton (Gossypium hirsutum) from which the jeans I wear nearly every day are made.
 If I choose to have lunch at Matthews Cafeteria in Tucker, I’m sure they will be serving tasty fried okra (Abelmoschus esculentus).

 My summer landscape includes Rose of Sharon (Hibiscus syriacus), tropical hibiscus (H. rosa-sinensis) and scarlet hibiscus (H. coccineum).
-The drive to my son’s school each morning takes me past a big clump of swamp mallow (H. moscheutos) and a gorgeous Confederate rose (H. mutabilis) on Scott Boulevard.
+A regular morning route takes me past a big clump of swamp mallow (H. moscheutos) and a gorgeous Confederate rose (H. mutabilis) on Scott Boulevard.
 Some of my reading material later in the day might be printed on paper containing the fiber-substitute kenaf (H. canabinus).

 My fascination with the malva family aside, here are answers for those who haven’t yet mastered the intricacies of hibiscus care.